raunakdoesdev/claudescholar/README.md

 Reduce latency for our API calls to make the chat experience faster Prompt engineering improvements to improve accuracy of actions

+## Oloren
+We would like to thank and acknowledge the creators of many of the open source tools and projects that were used in this work.
+We were truly standing on the shoulders of giants.
+- [David Huang](https://twitter.com/dhuang26) for his implementation of CrEM algorithm that was the basis of the molecular mutation tool.
+- [Mol*](molstar.org) tool for protein visualization
+- [EPAM](https://lifescience.opensource.epam.com/ketcher/index.html) for their open source molecular editor, Ketcher